Skip to Main Content

 Where do you source furnishings in Japan?

-Our set decorators work with prop houses at Toho and Shochiku studios, plus antique dealers in Tokyo's Nishi-Ogikubo, Kyoto's traditional shops, and regional vintage markets.
-We also source from specialist Edo and Meiji-era furniture dealers and traditional craftspeople.
+Our set decorators work with prop houses at Toho and Shochiku studios.
+They also use antique dealers in Tokyo's Nishi-Ogikubo, Kyoto's traditional shops, and regional vintage markets.
+We source from pro Edo and Meiji-era furniture dealers and traditional craftspeople too.

 Can you dress sets for Japanese period productions?

-Yes, our decorators have extensive experience with Edo-period, Meiji, Taishō, and Showa-era Japanese settings.
-We source authentic period items through specialist dealers, studio prop collections, and traditional artisan workshops in Kyoto and beyond.
+Yes.
+Our decorators know Edo-period, Meiji, Taishō, and Showa-era Japanese settings well.
+We source real period items through pro dealers, studio prop collections, and traditional artisan workshops in Kyoto and beyond.

 How do you handle productions filming across multiple Japanese cities?

-We coordinate set decorating logistics across Tokyo, Kyoto, Osaka, Nagoya, Fukuoka, and regional locations.
-Our teams manage transport between cities and maintain continuity across all sets regardless of geography.
+We run set decorating logistics across Tokyo, Kyoto, Osaka, Nagoya, Fukuoka, and regional locations.
+Our teams manage transport between cities and keep scenes matching across every set, wherever they sit.

 What about custom fabrication?